jayasanka-sack/adaptive-learning-manager/README.md

 **![](https://lh4.googleusercontent.com/iWctPg3bUjAo4aJqF2GJnGezpTzqjBMXRWKR3v_D0YEqC1SkE9HwGlaOqFwhBjLqngBogOEyC76xEKtbyYCTSRP-6CLNJFrUkAna-FnjT5wvIHUxMTn_irhWJmaBEMio6OjRIf4_)**

-## Deploy a new model
+## Deploy a new model configuration
 The model repository is a crucial component of the Adaptive Learning Manager.
-The model repository is implemented as physical file storage.
-Each model should be deployed as a specific directory and present in the `/adapation_manager/models` directory.
+It is implemented as physical file storage.
+Each model configuration should be deployed as a specific directory and present in the `/adapation_manager/models` directory.

 ### 1. Copy the `model` directory to the models repository

 The structure of the model directory is defined as follows:

-The Directory should be named with the model key.
-The model file should contain the exported model files.
-The exported model is independent of the training technique or the way of exporting.
-You can use your own technologies.
+The Directory should be named with the model configuration key.
+The model directory should contain the exported model files.
+You can use your own technologies to train and export and you can use multiple models in a single model configuration.
 In the current implementation, we used Keras to train the models.
 There should be a python script named `__init__.py`.
 The script should contain relevant codes to load the model.
 This script will be executed when the system starts.

 There should be a mandatory function named `predict` which accepts a pandas data frame with relevant sensor data.
 The function should return a string that is the label of the predicted activity.
 The activity labels are as follows:
 ```